MarkStringer/MarkStringer.github.io/_posts/2020-01-23-Six_O_Clock_DTI.markdown

 The contraction that Kim et al. focus on in their book is the contradiction between a development team which wants to develop and add features and a devops team which wants to keep an application platform performant and stable.

-But then I read a book by a former clerk of the equivalent of the Russian Patent Office who has a theory of how inventions work.
+But then I read a book by a former clerk of the equivalent of the Russian patent office who has a theory of how inventions work.
 Genrich Altshuller, in his book "The Invention Algorithm" suggests that one way to discover possible opportunities for invention is to look for contradictions and to state the contradiction plainly.
 Successful inventions are ones that either allow the contradiction to be more effectively managed or some how manage to remove the contradiction completely.

 This book has a contradiction as a title because it is about managing contradictions.
 Maybe this is an unusual thing to admit in the introduction to a book.
 But this book won't in the strictest terms, deliver on it's promise.
 Just think for a second, how on earth *could it*.
 The impossible is literally that - impossible.